AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/quickstart.md

 /bin/bash -c "$(curl -fsSL 'https://sandbox.aztec.network')"
 ```

+This will attempt to run the Sandbox on localhost:8080, so you will have to make sure nothing else is running on that port or change the port defined in `./.aztec/docker-compose.yml`.
+Running the command again will overwrite any changes made to the docker-compose.yml.

 To install a specific version of the sandbox, you can set the environment variable `SANDBOX_VERSION`

 ```bash